 Focal points of my work

 I am a historian of modern Europe.
-My research focuses on the cultural and social history of Germany, with an emphasis on the era of the World Wars and the post-1945 period.
+My research focuses on the cultural and social history of Germany, with an emphasis on the era of the World Wars and the decades immediately after 1945.
+I am interested in National Socialism, but especially the ways it built on existing aspects of German culture, the ways its practices and rituals were gradually absorbed into daily life, and what happened to it after 1945.

 I have tended to approach my work as a project of historical ethnography, aimed at recovering histories of daily life.
 I am interested in the changing ways people live, work, think, feel, and act, and what the ephemera of daily existence can reveal to us about the past in a broad sense.
 My work is often concerned with the moral worlds human beings make and inhabit, mostly without our being fully aware of doing so.
 Such worlds take an endless variety of historical forms, even within the course of what is superficially a single national history, like that of Germany.